CodecademyMinecraftMods/atlantis-mod/README.md

 atlantis-mod
 ============

-Atlantis Dimension for Mincraft 1.6.4
+Atlantis Dimension for Minecraft 1.6.4

 Prerequisites:
 - Must have Minecraft Forge 9.11.1.965 for Minecraft 1.6.4 workspace installed